Golfers' Driving Range

 The combined results indicate complex interactions between floodplain and dryland vegetation succession, human activities, relative sea level and climate change.
 In particular they have increased our understanding of the history of yew and elm woodland, and impact of environmental factors on trackway construction/abandonment.
 The investigations at Golfers' Driving Range have therefore made a significant contribution to our knowledge and understanding of the interactions between environmental change and human activity in the Lower Thames Valley.
 It also highlights the benefits of combining commercial work with academic research, and demonstrating the results this can achieve.

 The archaeological aspects of the work have been published in: Carew et al. (2009) Human-environment interactions at the wetland edge in East London: Trackways, platforms and Bronze Age responses to environmental change.
 London and Middlesex Archaeological Society 60: 1-34.
-A second paper focussing on the palaeoenvironmental investigations is due to be completed in 2016.
+A second paper focussing on the palaeoenvironmental investigations has also been published: Batchelor et al. (2019) Middle Holocene environmental change and archaeology in coastal wetlands: further implications for our understanding of the history of Taxus woodland.
+The Holocene 30(2)300-314.

 'The collaborative effort of PCA with Quest combining the more standard elements of environmental analysis of the alluvial and peat sequence at the Beckton site with more speculative elements of academic research facilitated by members of the Quest team resulted in a significantly enhanced and resolution of findings than might have been otherwise expected.